 Recently I represented a local buy to let investor who wished for me to source and manage the process of not only finding a good investment, but also negotiating and ensuring the smooth handover.
-It got me thinking about the concerns existing landlords have about selling their property with a tenant in situ.
+It got me thinking about the concerns existing landlords have about selling with tenants in situ.
 It doesn’t necessarily have to be difficult but unless you take the right steps, it can be somewhat hazardous.

 Tenants do have rights and just because you wish to sell the property, it does not give you the right to disregard your legal responsibilities.
 So it is essential that where possible, you keep the tenant on your side.I’m not one for the promotion of evicting tenants unnecessarily, so I’m going to concentrate more on how to sell to another buy to let landlord, rather than a ‘vacant possession’ scenario.